fsgreco/create-new-monorepo/README.md

 # Create new monorepo
 This project is a starter CLI for scaffold new monorepos in a simpler way.
 It follows the Rapid Application Development (RAD) philosophy.

 The resulting monorepo will be managed by `npm` but you can set any application you want (even with apps in PHP or Python).

+Please notice: this is still in beta (v0.1.0)

 ## Usage